Rotation Symmetry-Protected Topological Phases of Fermions: More classifications of 3D FSPT phases

-\textbf{Case-I}.
+\textbf{Case I}.
 Let us first consider $n_1=n_2=1$.
-The root phase can be constructed as follows: consider four layers, layer $1$ and $2$ are $p_x+ip_y$ superconductors, layer $3$ and $4$ are $p_x-ip_y$ superconductors.
+The internal FSPT phases protected by both $\Z_{N_1}$ and $\Z_{N_2}$ are classified by $\Z_4$.
+The root phase can be constructed as follows: consider four layers, layer $1$ and $4$ are $p_x-ip_y$ superconductors, layer $2$ and $3$ are $p_x+ip_y$ superconductors.
 The two $\Z_2$ symmetries are defined as